Key Takeaways

 While Chainlink oracles are capable of addressing hundreds of various use cases, outside of its oracle framework, its most important service is its Cross-Chain Interoperability Protocol (CCIP).
 Specifically, CCIP is an interoperability framework designed to connect a host of blockchains and TradFi networks via the seamless sharing of data, tokenized assets, and other information types.

-In August 2023, it was announced that Chainlink’s CCIP had integrated with the SWIFT global payment infrastructure system and several international financial institutions.
-These included BNP Paribas, Citi, Euroclear, and others as participants selected to try out a Proof of Concept (PoC) on the Ethereum Sepolia testnet using CCIP to facilitate cross-chain connectivity and asset transfers between TradFi institutions and the blockchain arena.
+In August 2023, Swift reported blockchain interoperability experiments using Chainlink CCIP, and in November 2024 Swift, UBS Asset Management, and Chainlink completed a pilot for settling tokenized fund subscriptions and redemptions using the Swift network These included BNP Paribas, Citi, Euroclear, and others as participants selected to try out a Proof of Concept (PoC) on the Ethereum Sepolia testnet using CCIP to facilitate cross-chain connectivity and asset transfers between TradFi institutions and the blockchain arena.

 Supra IntraLayer

-Supra’s IntraLayer is a modular interoperability layer designed to enable seamless cross-chain interactions for a wide range of products and services that represent some of the most critical elements of the larger Supra platform.
+Supra’s IntraLayer is the project’s broader architecture for connecting its L1 execution environment with native services such as oracles, dVRF, automation, and cross-chain communication.
 Specifically, the IntraLayer is representative of a modern and advanced infrastructure particularly aimed at digital finance, both in the form of blockchain-based finance on multiple networks, and as a means to provide interconnectivity to traditional finance (TradFi) platforms such as SWIFT and others.

 Key Features of Supra IntraLayer: